HRLTY/PipelineCPU/README.md

 The overview of the 5-stage pipeline is presented in `PipelineOverview.png`.

-The top structure of the SystemVerilog implementation is in `mips-pipeline-top.v`.
+The top structure of the Verilog HDL implementation is in `mips-pipeline-top.v`.

+The essence of the pipeline is in `StallAndHazardUnit.v`.